 The project site must be located on a commercial California dairy operation.
-Individuals and/or entities receiving grant award funds must be located in California with a physical California business address.
+Individuals and/or business entities receiving grant award funds must be located in California with a physical California business address.

 A dairy operation is defined as an entity that operates a dairy herd, which produces milk or cream commercially, and whose bulk milk or bulk cream is received or handled by any distributor, manufacturer, or any nonprofit cooperative association of dairy producers.
-Existing milk producers, including

-Federal and California Recognized Native American Indian Tribes, and dairy digester developers are eligible for this program.
+Existing milk producers, California Native American Indian Tribes, and dairy digester developers are eligible for this program.